-Sometimes, chemical methods need to be applied, if your lawn is covered with large areas of moss tufts.
+Sometimes, chemical methods need to be applied, if the moss in your lawn covers large areas.
 You can use a moss-killing product (ferrous sulphate) alone or apply a combo treatment that contains a fertilising agent, as well.
 This way, you can still rake the blackened moss and rest assured that grass health will be enhanced.
-Again, spring and autumn is the time when it’s best to spray your grassed plot with a moss killer.
+Again, spring and autumn is the best time to spray your grassed plot with a moss killer.

-To keep moss at bay, you should apply good lawn maintenance practices, which also act as preventative measures against moss.
+To keep lawn moss at bay, you should apply good grass maintenance practices, which also act as preventative measures.
 Although we’ve already mentioned some, let’s see what they are in more detail!

-- Relieve soil compaction – Your lawn’s health will get affected if the soil is not aerated once or twice a year.
-Once grass becomes weak and thin, due to compacted soil around its roots, this will encourage thatch, weeds and moss to overtake your turf.
+Relieve soil compaction.
+Your lawn’s health will be affected if the soil is not aerated once or twice a year.
+Once grass becomes weak and thin due to compacted soil around its roots, this will encourage thatch, weeds and moss to overtake your turf.